egateri/tomcat/README.md

   `docker build -t tomcat-app .`
 6. Run below command to run the container in docker
   `docker run -d -p 8080:8080 tomcat-app`
+7. Confirm if the container is running
+  `docker ps -a`
-7. Access your servlets via *http://localhost:8080*
+8. Access your application via *http://localhost:8080*
 #### Technologies and Languages used
  1. Docker
 ####  License